mehrdadh/iCalendar/README.md

 - Files are processed locally in your browser
 - No data is sent to any server except Google Calendar API
-- OAuth tokens are cached locally with expiry management
+- OAuth tokens are cached in encrypted Chrome storage (persists across service worker restarts)
+- Tokens automatically expire after 1 hour
 - The extension requests two permissions:
   - `calendar.events` - Create calendar events
   - `calendar.readonly` - Read your calendar list
 - You can revoke access anytime in your [Google Account settings](https://myaccount.google.com/permissions)
 - Event caching is disabled by default (no data persists after popup closes)
+- **Full privacy policy:** See [PRIVACY_POLICY.md](./PRIVACY_POLICY.md) for complete details

 ## Contributing